vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 Base case for Tendermint validators (<a name="0069-VCBS-005" href="#0069-VCBS-005">0069-VCBS-005</a>):

-- Verify that the stakeScore for each of the Tendermint validators is 0.2
+- Verify that the `stakeScore` for each of the Tendermint validators is 0.2

 Base case for ersatz validators (<a name="0069-VCBS-006" href="#0069-VCBS-006">0069-VCBS-006</a>):

-- Verify that the stakeScore for each of the ersatz validator is 0.5
+- Verify that the `stakeScore` for each of the ersatz validator is 0.5

-No antiwhaling for ersatz stake score (<a name="0069-VCBS-007" href="#0069-VCBS-007">0069-VCBS-007</a>):
+No antiwhaling for ersatz `stakeScore` (<a name="0069-VCBS-007" href="#0069-VCBS-007">0069-VCBS-007</a>):

 - Delegate to one of the ersatz validators 4000 more tokens.
 - Run for an epoch with the new delegation (i.e. one ersatz with 500 one with 4500) and transfer 1000 tokens to the reward account.